BuvinJT/distbuilder/docs/ConfigClasses.md

 **isMaintenanceNeed**: Enabling this will cause the tool to be retained on the target, so it will be available for maintenance tool / uninstaller.

 **contentKeys**: A dictionary of key/value pairs to be registered in the installer, allowing you to dynamically access the paths within scripts on your target.
-If your tool is simply one executable file, a key will be automatically registered for you.
+If this detail is omitted during construction, and your tool contains only one file, a key will be automatically registered for you as the name of the tool.

 **targetPath( key )**: Use this to reference the tool paths when generating QtScripts / operations which will utilize it.
 Specify the key as registered via